trellisconnect/savvy-sdk-docs/README.md

       // See https://docs.google.com/document/d/1GF1yxu8BMfpK30EJ4AJZ3lhVuX_6Ae0Cdi2LPXAiAqY
       // for more information.
       urlTrackingParams: "?utm_source=YOUR_ID&utm_medium=incentive",

+      // REQUIRED: Your Savvy Client ID.
+This allows you access to the Savvy API functionality in the sdk.
+      savvyClientId: "YOUR-SAVVY-CLIENT-ID",

       // OPTIONAL: Your Trellis Client ID.
 Required if you intend to collect end-user PII.
       trellisClientId: API_CLIENT_ID,